drhsqlite/pikchr/doc/differences.md

 ## Support for C and C++ style comments

 Pikchr continues to support Bourne-shell style "#" comments.
-(That is to say, a comment is a "#" character an all following characters until end-of-line.)
-But Pikchr also recognizes C and C++ style command:  "//" to end of line and "/*...*/".
+(That is to say, a comment is a "#" character and all following characters until end-of-line.)
+Pikchr further recognizes C and C++ style comments:  "//" to end of line and "/*...*/".

 ## Variable names can start with "`$`" or "`@`"

-There are many built-in variable names keywords in the PIC and Pikchr language.
+There are many built-in variable names and keywords in the PIC and Pikchr languages.
 To help reduce the chance of a collision between an application-defined variable and a built-in variable name or keyword, Pikchr allows application-defined variable names to begin with "`$`" or "`@`".